Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 neesday night.

-—Republican factions in Berks county are pS
+—Republican factions in Berks county are as

 far apart as ever, despite efforts to bring abou